SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

  * "If the circumstances were re- versed, we could equally be pro-German and anti-French."
  * "William was perfectly willing to negotiate with Louis XIV when he felt the balance of power could best be served by doing so."
- * "Agreeing on the importance of the balance of power did not, however, still British disputes about the best strategy to implement the policy."
+ * "Agreeing on the importance of the balance of power did not, however, still British disputes about the best strategy to implement the policy." => "The Whigs argued that GB should engage only when balance threatened, and only long enough to remove threat; Tories argued that GB's duty was to _shape_ the balance of power."
+* CLAIM: "Of course, in the end a balance of power always co es about de facto when several states interact."

 ## Claim Synthesis (Babingtonization)